 The Polonia Palace has returned to its traditional roots of cultural life.
 In 2007, the hotel organized an exhibition of Kazimierz Malewicz's original drawings on the 90th anniversary of painter's stay at the hotel - his first and only exhibition in Poland.
-It was followed by a reception for artists and diplomats.
+The exhibition was followed by a reception for artists and diplomats.
 The hotel has had strong bonds with diplomatic missions since its opening so it comes as no surprise that it now hosts numerous receptions organized by embassies and public organizations.
 The hotel has cooperated for many years with the Roma Musical Theatre with which it has had the great pleasure of organizing several premiere events.
-These included banquets for nearly 800 guests after the premiere of the musical 'Pilots' and the inaugural performance of 'The Phantom of the Opera'.
+These included banquets for nearly 800 guests after the premiere of the musical "Pilots" and the inaugural performance of "The Phantom of the Opera".
 For the latter, the hotel completely transformed its first floor.
 Each conference and banquet room were spectacularly designed to recreate theatre settings with stages to introduce guests to the musical.
-The banquets tailored various menus to tie in with the shows.
-Other very interesting events held in the Ludwikowska Ballroom in 2014 were two concerts by the talented Japanese pianist Lisa Nakazono.
+The b anquets t ailored v arious m enus to tie in with the shows.
+Other very interesting events held in the Ludwikowska Ballroom in 2014 were two concerts by the talented pianist Lisa Nakazono.
 Guests were enchanted by performances of Chopin's best works by the kimono-wearing pianist.